distiller/blog.distiller.io/_posts/2014-04-08-minimize-the-hard-stuff.md

 ## The Hard Part

 Consistently building for iOS is surprisingly hard.
 It only takes a few minutes on [Stack Overflow](http://stackoverflow.com/questions/tagged/xcodebuild) to see *how* hard.
-The iOS developer ecosystem outside of Apple has produced some amazing tools, such as [CocoaPods](http://cocoapods.org), [Kiwi](https://github.com/allending/Kiwi), and [TestFlight](https://testflightapp.com/) to name a few.
-But developers have to make consistently herculean efforts to keep these tools running within Apple's toolchain.
-And that's for one team on one project.
-We're supporting every tool we can find in any manner that a developer has used it.
+The iOS developer ecosystem outside of Apple has produced some amazing tools–[CocoaPods](http://cocoapods.org), [Kiwi](https://github.com/allending/Kiwi), and [TestFlight](https://testflightapp.com/) to name a few–but developers have to make consistently herculean efforts to keep those tools running in the context of Apple's ever-changing toolchain.
+While it's challenging for a single team with a single project, our problem is an order of magnitude larger: supporting every tool we can find in any manner that a developer has used it.

 Additionally, running these tools requires managed OS X environments.
 No [Docker](https://www.docker.io/), no [Heroku](https://www.heroku.com/), no [AWS](http://aws.amazon.com/).
 Stripped of our usual bag of tricks, we've had a lot to figure out.